raspu/Highlightr/README.md

 ## Usage
-Highlightr provides two way of highlighting:
+Highlightr provides two main classes:

 ### Highlightr
-This is the main class, you can use it to convert code strings into NSAttributted strings.
+This is the main endpoint, you can use it to convert code strings into NSAttributted strings.
 ```Swift
 	let highlightr = Highlightr()
 	highlightr.setTheme("paraiso-dark")